Instructions

 Here is a guide for lifting, carrying and lowering a casket or body board for burial.

-Get some approx 1/2" rope or straps for lowering the bier into the grave.
+Get approx 1/2" rope or straps for lowering the bier into the grave.

-For a 6 ft deep grave you need approx three 20 ft lengths of strap or rope (or six 10 ft lengths -which is left in the grave because it's tied to the handles).
-Manilla Rope is biodegradable if it must be left in the ground.
+For a 6 ft deep grave you need approx three 20 ft lengths of strap or rope (or six 10 ft lengths -which are left in the grave because they are tied to the handles).
+Manilla Rope is biodegradable.

 Heartwood Preserve Conservation Cemetery, Trinity, FL